RocketMan/solaris-ports/components/icu-gcc/README.md

-The Solaris userland gate includes an icu for 11.4 and later that is built with gcc; however, we cannot replace the library/icu package in 11.3, as it is part of the l10n-incorporation; this incorporation does not provide a version-lock facet.
+The Solaris userland gate includes an icu for 11.4 and later that is built with gcc; however, we cannot replace the library/icu package in 11.3, as it would break existing dependencies.

 This package builds the icu libraries with gcc, but installs these libraries alongside their Studio counterparts rather than replacing